celestiaorg/localestia/DOCKER.md

 ## Data Persistence

-Redis data is stored in a Docker volume `redis-data`.
+Redis data is note persisted by default.
+If you uncomment to enable that in [docker-compose.yaml](./docker-compose.yml) stored in a Docker volume `redis-data`.
 To completely reset the data:

 ```bash
 docker-compose down -v